-Comments from the Mission Review Team and its Core Group (see also Section 1 for general comments):
+Comments from the Mission Review Team and its Core Group (see also Appendix D for general comments):

 • There is the possibility of over 1,000 houses being built on land off Queensway, between St Annes-on-Sea and South Blackpool, which might possibly affect Mass attendance at the church of Our Lady of the Assumption.
 The significance of this is uncertain, as there are a number of other Catholic churches within easy reach.
-Any development would be more likely to affect the Mass attendance in the new parish of Our Lady, Star of the Sea and St. Alban at St Annes-on-Sea.
+Any development would be more likely to affect the Mass attendance in the new parish of Our Lady, Star of the Sea and St. Alban, at St Annes-on-Sea.

 Parish no. 18 To include the two Blackpool parishes of St John Vianney and St Monica.
-New parish from an early date 2006 Mass attendance: 464 2004/5/6 average sacramental index: 116
+New parish from an early date 2006 Mass attendance: 464 2004/5/6 average sacramental index : 116

-- St John Vianney, Blackpool, and St Monica, Blackpool, would merge into a new parish at an early date. - Sunday/vigil Mass would be continued at the church of St John Vianney. - The church of St Monica would be expected to cease to have a Sunday/vigil Mass if Mass attendance continues to fall.
+- St John Vianney, Blackpool, and St Monica, Blackpool, would merge into a new parish at an early date - Sunday/vigil Mass would be continued at the church of St John Vianney. - The church of St Monica would be expected to cease to have a Sunday/vigil Mass.

-- The parish priest might consider maintaining a Catholic presence in the location of the church of St Monica possibly retaining the church/hall as a valuable community resource and a facility for ongoing pastoral services in this area.
+- A Sunday/vigil Mass may be continued at the church of St Monica, with the permission of the Bishop, for the time that it remains pastorally sustainable. - The Bishop might consider maintaining a Catholic presence in the location of the church of St Monica possibly retaining the church/hall as a valuable community resource and a facility for ongoing pastoral services in this area.
 Some weekday Masses may then continue to be celebrated there. - There is the possibility of new housing around the M55 hub and on Marton Moss which might affect the Mass attendance in this proposed parish.